sofiabelen/sofiabelen.github.io/content/blog/my-journey-home-is-to-a-place-ive-never-been/index.md

 As fate wills it, the journey must go on.
 With half my heart still in Moscow, having uprooted my life there due to the war, my next stop was Germany.
 Just as when Aeneas landed on Sicily, where they were welcomed by King Acestes, of Trojan blood, so did I feel embraced by such a beautiful country and culture.
 This was my little Troy.
 I had my first job here and had my first experience of truly feeling like an adult.
 I found pieces of myself here and truly embraced it as my home.

 Just like the Trojan women did while the men were feasting, part of me set fire to the galleys.
-I was exhausted of the wandering, every bone of my body begging to settle down.
+I was exhausted by the wandering, every bone of my body begging to settle down.
 I was ready to begin rebuilding here.

 With time, however, that same weight I mentioned earlier so innately tied to the immigrant experience grew heavier and heavier.
 It was my husband who first grew weary of this burden, and identified its source.
 After many late night talks, we decided it was time to reconstruct those galleys.

-It wasn't easy, those types of enterprise never really are.
+It wasn't easy, those types of enterprises never really are.
 So much is at stake, a stable present and future, and so much effort is needed.
 But we knew it was the right choice.

 ## Visiting the Underworld